-You may not think that your business faces a lot of risk but there are some things you should be mindful of.
+You may not think that your business faces a lot of risks but there are some things you should be mindful of.

 - Do you work on designer clothing?
-If something is damaged by you, the cost to replace the item could be astronomical.
+If you damage a piece of expensive clothing, the cost to replace the item could be astronomical.